 UOW has a mobile phone recycling program with Mobile Muster.
 Over 90% of a mobile phone can be recovered, and materials including plastics, gold, silver, copper and nickel can be recycled from them.

-We are proud to help create a more sustainable future for generations to come.
+We are proud to help to create a more sustainable future for all generations to come.

 Remember to empty liquids, rinse out food, crush bulky items and remove lids.